pysysops/assessment-js/README.md

 dependency resolution issue that was becoming time consuming to resolve.
 I had to fall back to a very simple recipe (install package, replace config, start service).

+### Service Discovery
+It would be quite possible to have consul or etcd generated nginx configuration but I feel that might be going a bit too far on this occasion. nginx uses the hostnames app-01 and app-02 (configured in role which isn't ideal) which are in the hosts file of each server (from the hosts data_bag).

 ### TODO: Tests
 I'd love to spend a some time writing ServerSpec tests for Kitchen...